-Orange-Spiced Pot Roast is a standout in Adventures in Food.
-Most of the Main Dish recipes are practical weeknight meals, and most play it safe with the contemporary American palate.
-Orange-Spiced Pot Roast is neither – it’s a special occasion Sunday recipe with a “real South American flavor” and “elegant enough for informal dinner parties.”
-This same author is responsible for several other off-the-beaten-path recipes, including a delicious lamb shanks and lentils recipe immediately after this one.
+Orange-Spiced Pot Roast is an international approach to the traditional Yankee pot roast.
+The recipe comes to me by way of Adventures in Food, a 1970s cookbook from my parents’ Oklahoma congregation.
+It’s a surprisingly adventuresome dish for this cookbook, where most of the main dish recipes are practical weeknight meals.
+Like most 1970s cookbooks, the recipes tend to play it safe with the contemporary American palate.
+Orange-Spiced Pot Roast does neither.
+It’s a special occasion Sunday recipe, which the recipe’s author describes as having “real South American flavor” and “elegant enough for informal dinner parties.”
+This same author is responsible for several other off-the-beaten-path recipes in the same cookbook.

-This is a beautiful dish for autumn or winter, when domestic oranges are fresh and at their best.
+Orange-Spiced Pot Roast is a beautiful dish for autumn or winter, when domestic oranges are fresh and at their best.
 It makes the whole house smell like potpourri while it’s cooking and the fragrant spices give it a comfort food feel like a good Mediterranean Stew or a bowl of piping hot pho.
-Give yourself plenty of time – the surest way to ruin a pot roast it to take it out before it’s meltaway tender – but beyond that this is a recipe that even a novice chef can pull of.
+Give yourself plenty of time – the surest way to ruin a pot roast it to take it out before it’s meltaway tender – but beyond that this is a recipe that even a novice chef can pull off.

 I highly recommend the recipe as is – it is warm, rich, and satisfying – but I’ve adapted the recipe to suit my family’s tastes and, also, made a couple of substitutions for convenience.
 For example, I’ve omitted the canned mandarin oranges in favor of fresh satsuma mandarins.
 There’s nothing wrong with using canned oranges, but when I was shopping I remembered a half-used bag of mandarins sitting on the counter at home.
 The rinds were starting to harden and I knew they’d be shriveled in a week, but I also knew they’d still be juicy and delicious on the inside.
 I’ve also substituted orange marmalade for honey.
 I just happened to have a jar of marmalade with exactly two tablespoons left, and the only honey I had on hand was a local variety with a strong floral scent to it.